adilanwar2399/ESBMC-ibmc/README.md

 ## Obtaining ESBMC

-ESBMC binaries for macOS Sonomoa and Ubuntu 20.04 can be found [here](https://drive.google.com/drive/folders/1-2Efeg2xq_U2rFsyT77ynK5aTJSyuAYz?usp=drive_link). **We expect them to work with other versions of macOS and Linux, but have not tested them ourselves.**
+ESBMC binaries for macOS Sonoma and Ubuntu 20.04 can be found [here](https://drive.google.com/drive/folders/1-2Efeg2xq_U2rFsyT77ynK5aTJSyuAYz?usp=drive_link). **We expect them to work with other versions of macOS and Linux, but have not tested them ourselves.**

 ## Obtaining Vampire